 As always, please consult with a licensed healthcare practitioner before taking any supplement and/or if you are experiencing an ongoing health issue.

-You can buy kava or browse our collection of other, all-natural kratom alternatives, and enjoy same-day shipping on orders submitted before 3 PM EST Monday through Friday and 1 PM EST on Saturdays (excluding holidays).
+Shop all-natural, kratom, CBD, and more ethnobotanicals today to receive same-day shipping on orders submitted before 3 p.m.
+Eastern Time Monday through Friday and 1 p.m.
+Eastern Time on Saturdays (excluding holidays).

 Please note that none of the products sold on our website are intended to diagnose, treat, cure, or prevent any disease or medical condition.